Belgium in the Eurovision Song Contest 2021: Internal selection

-The Belgian entry for the 2021 Eurovision Song Contest was selected via an internal selection by both VRT and RTBF.
+The Belgian entry for the 2021 Eurovision Song Contest was selected via an internal selection by VRT.
 On 20 March 2020, both broadcasters confirmed that the band Hooverphonic would remain as Belgium's representative for the contest.
 On 9 November 2020, it was announced that Geike Arnaert would return as the lead singer of the band, replacing Luka Cruysberghs; Arnaert had previously been the lead singer between 1997 and 2008, while Cruysberghs acted in such a role since 2018.

 The song Hooverphonic would perform at the contest, "The Wrong Place", was presented to the public on 4 March 2021 during the radio MNM programme De Grote Peter Van de Veire Ochtendshow.
 The song was written by member of the band, Alex Callier, along with Charlotte Foret, and was selected from two songs shortlisted among 25 that were in the running in December 2020.
 The music video for the song, directed by Jan Boon, was released on the same day of the presentation.